CIA nominee Gina Haspel faces uphill confirmation battle

 Haspel’s nomination has revived a debate from the Bush administration era where anti-war groups multiplied and Democrats ran on anti-war and anti-torture platforms.

-Now, liberal groups are pressuring Democrats to oppose her.
-A group of 50 faith and progressive groups in Virginia wrote a letter urging their senators, Mark Warner, chair of the Intelligence Committee, and Tim Kaine, to oppose her nomination.
-And 40 progressive groups signed a letter to every senator expressing similar opposition to Haspel.
+Now, a coalition of groups are pressuring senators to oppose her.
+A group of 50 elected officials and community leaders in Virginia wrote a letter urging their senators, Mark Warner, ranking member of the Intelligence Committee, and Tim Kaine, to oppose her nomination.
+And 40 progressive, faith and libertarian groups signed a letter to every senator expressing similar opposition to Haspel.

 “No matter what Ms. Haspel says during a hearing, any vote related to her nomination (whether in committee or on the Senate floor) will be seen as a referendum on torture — by the public, by U.S. allies and enemies, and perhaps most alarmingly by the president, who has openly advocated for torture,” the letter states.